What’s Missing in Your Maintenance Organization?

 - Work order actual hours/work order hours planned is 90-110% of capacity?

-- 100% of work is covered by a work order.
+- 100% of the work is covered by a work order.

 - 100% of PM work orders are planned and scheduled.